 While there’s no simple or single way to transform DevOps into DevSecOps, employing Security Champions—if done effectively—can serve as a powerful transformational approach.
 Security Champions can ensure that security measures are embedded in every step of the software development process, resulting in improved time to market, and help your organization deliver higher-quality, secure code.

-Join us on Sept.
-13 at 12 p.m.
-EDT for our webinar Using Security Champions to Build a DevSecOps Culture Within Your Organization.
-Brendan Sheairs, managing consultant at Synopsys, will discuss the foundations of a successful Security Champions program and how to address the challenges you’ll face implementing such a program.
+In our on-demand webinar Using Security Champions to Build a DevSecOps Culture Within Your Organization, Brendan Sheairs, managing consultant at Synopsys, will discuss the foundations of a successful Security Champions program and how to address the challenges you’ll face implementing such a program.